 Permethrin is highly toxic to aquatic life such as fish, amphibians, and reptiles.
 It must not get into the water

 Products containing permethrin must never be used in cats.
-It is toxic to cats as they lack an enzyme necessary to break it down.
+It is toxic to cats as they lack the enzyme necessary to break it down.

 Mode of application of permethrin

 There are different forms of application for permethrin.
 For pets, the most common are Spot on preparations or collars.
-Other formulations are lotions, cream, and pump sprays depending on its use.
+Other formulations are lotions, cream, and pump sprays depending on their use.